-Let’s consider the jump, the ultimate expression of verticality, and model for locomotion.
+Let’s consider the jump, the ultimate expression of verticality, and the model for locomotion.

-Place your feet about hip width apart, knees and feet pointed forward.
+Place your feet about hip-width apart, knees and feet pointed forward.
 It may help to use a mirror to ascertain that you begin with a fairly vertically oriented spine.
-See that your upper back is not behind your lower back, and that your pelvis is not pushed forwards or arched.
-If you notice that you are leaning backwards or hunching forwards or tipping your pelvis forward or backward, attempt to correct the condition without adding effort.
+See that your upper back is not behind your lower back and that your pelvis is not pushed forwards or arched.
+If you notice that you are leaning backward or hunching forwards or tipping your pelvis forward or backward, attempt to correct the condition without adding effort.
 Think of allowing length and decompressing to undo retractile forces.
 Center your weight slightly in front of the balls of your feet to stimulate your extensor reflexes (more on that later).

-If we look at the action of the major two-joint muscles involved in this action, we will see something interesting: the overall length of hamstrings, quadriceps and gastrocnemius muscles remains unchanged through the work phases of extension.
-[See Effects of the lower leg biarticular muscles in jumping] For example, while jumping, the hamstrings are lengthened at the knee, while they are shortened where they cross the hip joints.
-The quadriceps are shortened at the knee, and lengthened where they cross the hip joints.
+If we look at the action of the major two-joint muscles involved in this action, we will see something interesting: the overall length of hamstrings, quadriceps, and gastrocnemius muscles remains unchanged through the work phases of extension.
+[Effects of the Lower Leg Bi-Articular Muscle in Jumping] For example, while jumping, the hamstrings are lengthened at the knee, while they are shortened where they cross the hip joints.
+The quadriceps are shortened at the knee and lengthened where they cross the hip joints.
 This means that if you are running with the natural principle of extension that I am putting forward, you will not get tight muscles.
 If, however, you are planting your foot in front of you and dragging yourself along the ground, you will experience tight hamstrings (as many runners do), because you will be unnecessarily shortening them.
-Personally, I have been able to run these last 20 years or so without stretching, including 100, 200, and 400 yard sprints on the track and scores of distance races, and I have experienced no reduction in my range of movement.
+Personally, I have been able to run these last 20 years or so without stretching, including 100, 200, and 400-yard sprints on the track and scores of distance races, and I have experienced no reduction in my range of movement.
 I have no trouble touching my toes, and, with a little encouragement, can still place the palms of my hands on the floor while standing with straight knees (this is a lousy thing to do to your back – don’t do it!).

 Note what your feet do as you jump and as you land.
 Notice how the legs extend to get the feet to the ground as quickly as possible.
 The same is true in a horizontal jump.
 If you leap over a puddle, notice how your foot reaches forward to find the ground before you fall upon it.